Teaching was Awesome

 - Royce being quiet in class all year long, then at the end of the year playing and singing "Sarah Smile" to wild cheers from the entire school.

-- Addison saying "That's you, Walter," when Walter's card was drawn to answer a question.
+- Addison saying "That's you, Walter," when Walter's element card was drawn for his turn to answer a question.

-- Walter saying, "I don't know," when the entire class knew he knew the answer because he was the top student in the class.
+- Walter insisting, "I don't know," when the entire class knew he knew the answer because he was the top student in the class.

 - Evan in coke-bottle glasses telling the class about his experiment of seeing how long he could stare at the sun, and the resulting damage to his eyes.

 - Malcolm saying I was like a cool Ms. Gates.

 - LeAndre and Elijah anonymously alloting some of their own grade points on a group project to Marian because they thought she did far more of the work.